UniqueNetwork/unique-sdk/packages/sdk/balance/methods/transfer/README.md

 ## Returns

-The method returns a `parsed` object that contains the `success: bollean`.
+The method returns a `parsed` object that contains the `success: boolean`.

 ## Examples